facebookresearch/ava-256/README.md

 * What does the structure for data look like?
    * Needs to be something that allows people to download subset of the data efficiently (eg, just meshes)

+## Dataset Issues

+* Some subjects put their hair down, and this changes their appearance drastically.
+(20230831—-0814—-ADL311) Possible solution: Separate them as different IDs
+* Some subjects have hands appear during capture (ie., 20230831—-0814—-ADL311 pulls hair down)